 3 Reasons to Avoid GMOs If You Have an Autoimmune Disease

-Based on the evidence they and other trusted scientific organizations have gathered, I strongly recommend avoiding genetically modified foods.
-In this article we’ll look at three reasons why genetically modified foods are a poor choice, particularly if you have an autoimmune or inflammatory condition, and I’ll share some practical tips for avoiding them.
+You may wonder what’s so bad about GMOs.
+Aren’t crop seeds modified to grow more nutritious foods?
+Or to resist pests and diseases?
+Actually, it’s a lot more complicated than that.
+In this article, we’ll look at three reasons why genetically modified foods are a poor choice, particularly if you have an autoimmune or inflammatory condition, and I’ll share some practical tips for avoiding them.

 1. GMOs Contain More Pesticides than Non-GMOs

 GMO crops were specifically developed to allow farmers to use more herbicides without killing the crops themselves.
 This is problematic because continuous exposure to toxins, including pesticides, is one of the key environmental triggers for developing an autoimmune disease, and maintaining a high toxic burden can cause your existing autoimmune condition to progress.

 Monsanto’s infamous GMO seeds were developed to be “Roundup® ready”, meaning they can withstand the active herbicide in Roundup®, glyphosate.
 As a result, glyphosate use has increased 16-fold5

 since the Roundup® ready seeds were introduced in the 1990s.
 This statistic should worry all of us because the World Health Organization released a report6

 stating that glyphosate probably causes cancer in humans.
 In fact, earlier this year a California jury awarded one couple millions of dollars in damages on the grounds that exposure to Roundup® caused their cancers.
 It was the third case in that state alone.7